 Jesus.
 Him.
 His Spirit.
 He’s infused with your spirit, believer (see 1 Corinthians 6:17).
-He teaches you, not Moses (see John 1:17, Titus 2:11,12, Galatians 3:24).
-He’ll never lead you into sin, don’t worry.
-You can still choose to sin, but that’s not coming from Him.
-That’s coming from the power of sin, demonic influences, and your own unrenewed thoughts and coping mechanisms.
-You’ll know what to do on a moment by moment basis because of His Spirit–not because of the Law.
+He teaches you not Moses (see John 1:17, Titus 2:11-12, Galatians 3:24).
+Don’t worry, He’ll never lead you into sin.
+You can still choose to sin but that’s not coming from Jesus.
+It’s coming from the power of sin, demonic influences, and your own unrenewed thoughts and coping mechanisms.
+You’ll know what to do on a moment-by-moment basis because of His Spirit not because of the Law.

-No matter, they’ll ignore this truth and scream, “Not one jot or tittle can be ignored!”
-Well no duh.
+They’ll ignore this truth and scream, “Not one jot or tittle can be ignored!”
 But those jots and tittles only apply to unbelievers, not Christians.
-Paul told Timothy the same; that the Law is not for us.
-Instead, it’s for those who are not born of the Spirit–natural sinners (see 1 Timothy 1:7-11).
+Paul told Timothy the same; that the Law isn’t for us.
+It’s for those who aren’t born of the Spirit.
+Natural sinners (see 1 Timothy 1:7-11).

 Dear preacher, do you want sin?
 Do you want sin to be powerful in your congregation?
 Then dip your teachings into the Law.
 Cover Moses with Jesus and create candy-coated crap, then hand it out each week.
-Watch the place get sick and fall apart.
-Go ahead, just use a dollop–just one commandment from the Old Testament–then sit back and observe demonic gremlins go to work.
+Watch everyone get sick and fall apart.
+Go ahead.
+Just use a dollop, just one commandment from the Old Testament, then sit back and observe demonic gremlins go to work.
 Put a drop of poison into the spiritual food you feed your flock and watch sin thrive (see Galatians 5:9, Romans 7:8,11).

 Or repent and teach Christ.
 Repent and teach the Spirit as our Guide, not Law.
-Repent and stop pointing out “what all is wrong with the ministries of others who are easy on sin.”
+Repent and stop pointing out what’s wrong with the ministries that are “easy” on sin.
 Repent and teach complete reconciliation with God.
 STOP FOCUSING ON SIN.
 Focus on Jesus.
-Truth be told, that’s the only thing we’re all competent to teach:
+This is the only thing we’re all competent to teach:

 100% RECONCILIATION WITH GOD THROUGH CHRIST.